macarthur-lab/tx_annotation/README.md

 ```

 This command by default will remove certain GTEx tissues (specified in `tx_annotation_resources`.

-If you don't want to remove these tissues (or if you are not working with GTEx) specifcy `tissues_to_filter = None`.
-If you'd like to get the non-normalized ext values instead of pext, specifcy `tx_annotation_type = "expression"`.
-Not specifying `filter_to_csqs=all_coding_csqs` will add pext values to  non-coding variants (which may be desired behavior based on your goals).
-If you're only interested in getting pext for a certain group of genes, you can specify that with `filter_to_genes`.
+- If you don't want to remove these tissues (or if you are not working with GTEx) specifcy `tissues_to_filter = None`.
+- If you'd like to get the non-normalized ext values instead of pext, specifcy `tx_annotation_type = "expression"`.
+- Not specifying `filter_to_csqs=all_coding_csqs` will add pext values to  non-coding variants (which may be desired behavior based on your goals).
+Note that splice variants are considered coding variants.
+The description of coding csqs is available in `tx_annotation_resources`.
+- If you're only interested in getting pext for a certain group of genes, you can specify that with `filter_to_genes`.
 This will return the same file, but will only add the pext values to the genes of interest.
 An example of adding pext while specifying genes is below.

 The function returns your variant MT with a new field called `tx_annotation` (ddid_asd_de_novos_with_pext above).